walder/Skynet-IADS/skynet-iads-source/README_source.md

 redIADS:getSAMSitesByNatoName('SA-10'):setActAsEW(true)

 --set the SA-15's as point defence for the SA-10 site.
 We set it to always react to a HARM so we can demonstrate the point defence mechanism in Skynet
--- the SA-10 will stay online when shot at by HARMS as long as the point defences have ammo and the SA-15 is not saturated by HARMS(setIgnoreHARMSWhilePointDefencesHaveAmmo(true)) local sa15 = redIADS:getSAMSiteByGroupName('SAM-SA-15-point-defence-SA-10') redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15):setHARMDetectionChance(100):setIgnoreHARMSWhilePointDefencesHaveAmmo(true)
+-- the SA-10 will stay online when shot at by HARMS as long as the point defences and SAM site have ammo and the saturation point is not reached local sa15 = redIADS:getSAMSiteByGroupName('SAM-SA-15-point-defence-SA-10') redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15):setHARMDetectionChance(100)

 --set this SA-11 site to go live 70% of max range of its missiles (default value: 100%), its HARM detection probability is set to 50% (default value: 70%) redIADS:getSAMSiteByGroupName('SAM-SA-11'):setGoLiveRangeInPercent(70):setHARMDetectionChance(50)